harsh-vardhan-matta/Image_Processing/README.md

 ```python filter.py --help```
 ```python pmake.py --help```

-6. Linux or Mac OSX -- After setting virtual_env and put all necessary files inside that, run above mentioned commands on pmake and filter. #Warning: Output folder images will change automatically with change in input image After extracting anywhere.
+6) Linux or Mac OSX -- After setting virtual_env and put all necessary files inside that, run above mentioned commands on pmake and filter. #Warning: Output folder images will change automatically with change in input image After extracting anywhere.

+7) Write.html: Edit this section if you experiment with more filters and display results